Palais de la Cité: Late Middle Ages

-The Hundred Years War between England and France changed the history and function of the Palace.
-King Jean Le Bon was taken hostage by the English.
+The Hundred Years War between England and France changed the history and function of the palace.
+King John II was taken hostage by the English.
 In 1358 the leader of the Paris merchants, Etienne Marcel, led an uprising against royal authority.
 His soldiers invaded the palace, and, in the presence of the King's son, the future Charles V, they killed the King's counselors, Jean de Conflans and Robert de Clermont.
 The rebellion was abandoned and Marcel was killed, but when Charles V took the throne in 1364, he decided to move his residence a safe distance from the center of the city.
-He built a new residence, the Hôtel Saint-Pol, in the Marais quarter, close to the safety of the Bastille fortress; and later the Louvre Palace and then the Vincennes Palace became the royal residences.
+He built a new residence, the Hôtel Saint-Pol, in the Marais quarter, close to the safety of the Bastille fortress; and later the Louvre Palace and then the Château de Vincennes became the royal residences.

-The Kings of France did not entirely abandon the Palace.
-They returned frequently for ceremonies in the Grand'Salle, receptions for foreign monarchs, to preside over sessions of the Parlement de Paris, and to display the sacred relics at Saint-Chapelle for the veneration of the court.
-Until the 16th century, some of the Kings made extended stays within the Palace.
-Nonetheless, the chief occupation of the Palace became the administration of the treasury and especially of royal justice.
+The kings of France did not entirely abandon the palace.
+They returned frequently for ceremonies in the Grand'Salle, receptions for foreign monarchs, to preside over sessions of the Parlement of Paris, and to display the sacred relics at Saint-Chapelle for the veneration of the court.
+Until the 16th century, some of the kings made extended stays within the Palace.
+Nonetheless, the chief occupation of the palace became the administration of the treasury and especially of royal justice.
 It became the headquarters of the Parlement of Paris, which was not a legislative body but a high court of the nobility.
 The Parlement registered all royal decrees, and was the court of appeals for the nobility from decisions of royal tribunals.
-It met in the Grand'Chambre, with the King presiding.
-The management of the Palace became the responsibility of the Concierge, a high court official named by the King.
+It met in the Grand'Chambre, with the king presiding.
+The management of the Palace became the responsibility of the Concierge, a high court official named by the king.
 At one point in the 15th century, the title belonged to Isabeau of Bavaria, the wife of King Charles VI.
 The palace gradually took its name from this official, and was called the Conciergerie.